 A new business must report its initial employment in the month following the calendar quarter in which employment begins.
-You can register to collect and/or report tax through our website.
+You can register to file reports and pay tax through our website.
 The site will guide you through an application interview that will help you determine your tax obligation.
 If you do not have Internet access, you can complete a paper Florida Business Tax Application (Form DR-1).